Archive for June, 2007

 Thursday, June 28th, 2007

-Mr. Woody was nonetheless reassuringly well-versed in Buddyana to show us what we needed to see.
-First stop was the glass encased bh2a.jpg tribute in the main hall including photos, records, newspaper clippings, and a dusty letterman’s jacket.
-Next stop was his homeroom, which has a small plaque next to the door and a Buddy portrait above it, and just a few steps from this is the old choir room.
+Reassuringly, Mr. Woody was well-versed enough in Buddyana to show us what we needed to see.
+First stop was the glass encased tribute in the main hall including photos, records, newspaper clippings, and a dusty letterman’s jacket.
+Next stop was his homeroom, which has a small plaque next to the door and a Buddy portrait above it, and just a few steps from this was the old choir room.
 The last stop, where we easily spent the most time, was the school auditorium, complete with the original wooden rock-hard seats and atmosphere to spare.
 This was not only where Buddy had performed a handful of times in talent shows he never won, but also where countless other historical notables passing through the Texas panhandle, such as Eleanor Roosevelt and Amelia Earhart, once stood.

-Just a few days earlier I’d read a piece by writer Ron Carlson who had reminisced about his own ancient bh3.jpg Junior High gym in the early sixties as having a unique smell - not stench - that was “for the ages.”
+Just a few days earlier I’d read a piece by writer Ron Carlson who had reminisced about his own ancient Junior High gym in the early sixties as having a unique smell – not stench – that was “for the ages.”
 I knew exactly what he meant as we walked back down the main hall and headed for the exit.
-Not only does this “for the ages” smell of so many old schools like Lubbock High have to do with years of polish and varnish in a material sense, but also in a perhaps more potent spiritual sense.
+Not only does this “for the ages” smell of so many old schools like Lubbock High have to do with years of polish and varnish in a material sense, but also in a more potent spiritual sense, perhaps.
 And even though I’ll always be in awe of Buddy, I realized as we were leaving that most of this school’s aura had very little to do with celebrity.

 posted by Kim Simpson

-Mary Weiss, Dangerous Game (2007)
+Album ID: Mary Weiss, Dangerous Game (2007)

 Saturday, June 23rd, 2007

-Norton Records serves a kind of religious purpose, a rock ‘n’ roll church that’s always there proclaiming the Truth and while some of us may flop around irresponsibly and experiment with our listening habits and heed the words of false prophets and would-be hipsters and make bad musical decisions that sometimes make us feel very guilty, we can always turn to Norton when it’s time to get back on track.
+Norton Records serves a kind of religious purpose, a rock ‘n’ roll church that’s always there proclaiming the Truth and while some of us may flop around irresponsibly and experiment with our listening habits and heed the words of false prophets and would-be hipsters and make bad musical decisions that sometimes make us feel guilty, we can always turn to Norton when it’s time to get back on track.

 Mary Weiss - “Tell Me What You Want Me to Do”

-Louise Goffin, “Remember (Walking in the Sand)” (1979)
+Song ID: Louise Goffin – “Remember (Walking in the Sand)” (1979)

 Tuesday, June 19th, 2007